An analysis of 23 popular hair color products sold in the United States found that all of them contained at least one carcinogenic chemical.

 Company Responses

-Of the 18 companies whose products were tested in the CR analysis, seven responded to the report.
+Of the 18 companies whose products were tested in the Consumer Reports analysis, seven responded to the report.

-Madison Reed and Bigen said they were committed to meeting applicable regulatory standards with regard to their products.
+Madison Reed and Bigen said they were committed to meeting applicable regulatory standards for their products.
 Desire Deluxe said all their products are developed in line with applicable safety frameworks.

-Responding to VOC presence in the company’s products detected in the CR report, Desire Deluxe said, “We do not routinely perform full VOC screening on every finished product batch; however, in response to your findings, we have initiated independent confirmatory testing” across multiple production lots.
+Responding to VOC presence in the company’s products detected in the consumer report, Desire Deluxe told The Epoch Times, “We do not routinely perform full VOC screening on every finished product batch; however, in response to your findings, we have initiated independent confirmatory testing” across multiple production lots.

-Schwarzkopf said that all its raw materials and finished products undergo “vigorous assessments and tests” to ensure they are safe for use.
+Schwarzkopf told The Epoch Times that all its raw materials and finished products undergo “vigorous assessments and tests” to ensure they are safe for use.

-Arctic Fox said that trace detections of VOCs found in its products “reported from highly sensitive analytical methods do not establish intentional use and, on their own, do not indicate a safety risk.”
+Arctic Fox told The Epoch Times that trace detections of VOCs found in its products “reported from highly sensitive analytical methods do not establish intentional use and, on their own, do not indicate a safety risk.”

-Meanwhile, Hally said that the trace level of toxic contaminants mentioned in the report is “commonly found across many cosmetic products due to naturally occurring background levels in pigments, raw materials, and the environment.”
+The trace level of toxic contaminants mentioned in the report is “commonly found across many cosmetic products due to naturally occurring background levels in pigments, raw materials, and the environment,” Hally told The Epoch Times.

 “These amounts are well below levels considered to pose any health risk by regulatory agencies and independent toxicologists,” the company said.

-The Epoch Times was unable to reach Creative Image Adore, and reached out to the 10 remaining companies for comments, but did not receive a response by publication time.
+The Epoch Times was unable to reach Creative Image Adore and reached out to the nine remaining companies for comments, but did not receive a response by publication time.

 Hair Dye Studies